Maurílio (footballer)

-Cléverson Maurílio Silva (born 28 December 1969), known as Maurílio, is a Brazilian football manager and former player who played as a forward.
-He is the current manager of Velo Clube.
+Cléverson Maurílio Silva (born 28 December 1969), known as Maurílio, is a Brazilian football coach and former player who played as a forward.
+He is the current manager of Angolan club Lunda Sul.

 Playing career

 Maurílio was born in Brasília, Federal District, and began his career with Pinheiros.
 After his club merged with Colorado to create Paraná in 1990, he moved to the new side and was regularly used before joining Palmeiras in 1992.

 Maurílio left Verdão in 1995, but was still linked to the club until 2000.
 During that period, he represented, always on loan: Paraná, CD Logroñés, Goiás, Santa Cruz, Juventude (two stints), Grêmio, Ponte Preta and Vila Nova.
 In 2000, he moved to Portuguese Primeira Liga side Vitória de Guimarães, but was released by the club in December.

 Maurílio then returned to Paraná for the 2001 campaign, being a regular starter before rescinding his contract in November 2002 to join Al-Ittihad.
 He returned to the club in June 2003, but failed to settle for a team afterwards.
 He played for Paysandu, Marília, Ceará, Remo, Fortaleza, São Raimundo-AM, Icasa, Horizonte, Salgueiro, Red Bull Brasil and Uniclinic, retiring with the latter in 2009 at the age of 39.